WHAT IS CUSTOMER RETENTION?

 Companies that have a monopoly or exclusive product of some sort easily retain customers.
 Consider an airline that operates from an airport very close to your home.

 The emotions evoked by a customer experience act as a chief mediator for customer retention.
-When combined with an organization’s strong reputation and recognized expertise, Customer emotions are the chief determinant of customer retention.
+When combined with an organization’s strong reputation and recognized expertise, customer emotions are the chief determinant of customer retention.
 Without the emotional bond necessary to retain customers, customer loyalty is impossible.

-The first in creating strong customer retention strategy is to engage management by asking whether it has deliberately designed a customer experience.
+The first in creating strong retention strategy is to engage management by asking whether it has deliberately designed a customer experience.
 If the answer is “yes,” then the next step is to evaluate the delivery, consistency and overall effectiveness of this customer experience.